 Camera types

 Sony manufactures cameras in two classes: compacts and mirrorless cameras.
 Compact cameras have a fixed lens that can’t be changed, while mirrorless cameras allow the user to swap between Sony E-mount lenses at will.
-Compact cameras are generally smaller, often cheaper and easier to use, while mirrorless cameras offer greater image quality and shooting versatility, with the trade-off being that a complete mirrorless setup can cost quite a bit more, and be less portable.
+Compact cameras are generally smaller, sometimes cheaper and easier to use, while mirrorless cameras offer greater image quality and shooting versatility, with the trade-off being that a complete mirrorless setup can cost quite a bit more, and be less portable.

 Sensor size